 In today’s highly competitive auto insurance industry, joining an insurance company’s direct repair shop list can make a significant impact on your collision center’s success.
-Getting your shop on a list can present a few hurdles, but our article below is full of tips to help your business become a direct repair shop.
+Getting your shop on a list can present a few hurdles, but our article below is full of tips to help your business become a DRP body shop.

 Here’s everything that auto body shops in Stoughton, Brockton and Randolph need to know about joining an insurance company’s direct repair program.